 What does text variance mean – Does the text used to link to your website vary, or is it the same text for the majority of links.

-It’s when Google sees a ton of anchor text saying the same thing over and over, that it can view that as unnatural, and possibly manipulative – thus penalizing a website or devaluing those links.
+It’s when Google sees a ton of anchor text saying the same thing over and over that it can view that as unnatural and possibly manipulative – thus penalizing a website or devaluing those links.

-What does link location mean – Does your link reside in the main text of the page, or is it in a sidebar link list or footer?
+What does link location mean – Does your link reside in the main text of the page or is it in a sidebar link list or footer?

-Why link location matters – The majority of links that are given editorially are within the main body of the article.
+Why to link location matters – The majority of links that are given editorially are within the main body of the article.
 So when looking at your overall link graph, it is important that this link location is the most prevalent.

 What does website value mean – Are the majority of your links coming from high-value websites?

-Why website value matters – Yes diversity is key, but you want to make sure the majority of links come from websites of high value.
+Why website value matters – Yes, diversity is key, but you want to make sure the majority of links come from websites of high value.

 If you are producing high-value content, then you can expect high-value websites to reference it in articles on their website.
 You can also expect low-value websites to find your content and maybe republish your article, or just scrape your content, thus adding low-value links to your link graph.